 comments: While running you should pump your arms vigorously in a sprint-arm motion, use minimal knee lift, and move forward across the ground as quickly as possible.
-This test can be improved with practice.
+Performance on this test can be improved with practice.